|February 27-28||COSEPUP Meeting, Beckman Center, Irving, CA|

 Evaluating the Federal Experimental Program to Stimulate Competitive Research (EPSCoR).COSEPUP has been asked by NSF to conduct a congressionally mandated review of EPSCoR and EPSCoR-like programs in seven federal agencies.
 These programs are meant to build research capacity in states and at universities that do not receive a proportionate share of competitive research funding.
-The committee is co-chaired by COSEPUP member Bill Spencer and Norine Noonan of the University of South Florida – St. Petersburg.
-Response to review is almost complete, and release is planned for September 2013.
+The committee released its report in November and has provided briefings for NSF, two Senate and two House committees, and the EPSCoR/IDeA Foundation.

 Workshop on the Innovation Ecosystem.
 The committee devoted a full day of its February 2013 meeting and a half day at its May 2013 meeting to a workshop on trends and directions in the innovation ecosystem.
 The first part was held at Xerox PARC in Palo Alto and focused on understanding they keys to early success in Silicon Valley and exploring how conditions have changed.
 The second part, which took place in Washington, included speakers involved in research parks affiliated with universities or federal labs.
 A workshop report was published in September 2013.

 Workshop on the Arc of an Academic Research Career.
 The September 9-10 meeting was devoted to a public workshop on the stress points of career entry, the tenure decision, and retirement; the interconnections of policies and practices in these three areas; and how demographic trends will affect these stresses in the future.
 A workshop summary is currently in review.